More math, please: Ben Peet’s creativity with calculus wins him Chancellor’s Award

 It may be called Basic Calculus, but for some students, it’s not so basic.
 That is, until they take Adjunct Instructor Ben Peet’s class at the University of Missouri–St. Louis.

-“He has helped me overcome obstacles and setbacks when I had no foresight and a fear that I was bad at math,” former student Rafa Nyazee says.
+“He has helped me overcome obstacles and setbacks when I had no foresight and a fear that I was bad at math,” a former student says.

 For his creative efforts to engage students with difficult subject matter, Peet has won the 2016 Chancellor’s Award for Excellence to a Part-time Faculty Member, which will be presented to him at the State of the University Address on Sept.
 14. Along with the award comes a $500 honorarium.